679 (song)

 "679" is the second single by American rapper and singer Fetty Wap from his self-titled debut album.
 The song features rap duo Remy Boyz, which consists of rappers Monty and P-Dice.
 "679" peaked at No. 4 on the US Billboard Hot 100, becoming his second highest-charting single after "Trap Queen".
 The album version of the song omits P-Dice's verse, featuring only Monty.
 The Remy Boyz version is included on his 2014 mixtape Up Next.

-Lyrically, the song finds all 3 performers admiring an attractive female in a nightclub environment.
+Lyrically, the song finds all 3 performers admiring an attractive woman in a nightclub environment.
 Its title is a reference to Fetty Wap's birth date of June 7, 1991.

 Background and release

 "679" was released on June 29, 2015.
 The name 679" comes from Wap's birthday, which is June 7, 1991 (6/7/1991).
 Wap stated that he considers "679" to be his best song so far.
 Wap and Monty performed the song on The Tonight Show Starring Jimmy Fallon in September 2015.

 Genius pointed out the similarity between "679" and the Chainsmokers' "Closer" in September 2016, claiming that the songs' choruses are nearly identical, with the only major difference being that Fetty's is in B minor and the Chainsmokers' is in A-flat major.
 Genius even cut together a video of the choruses playing over each other.